-All IVEA students will participate in a rigorous, relevant, and coherent standards-based curriculum that supports the achievement of the academic standards and the expected school-wide learning results.
-IVEA understands the importance of utilizing research-based instructional practices to promote student achievement.
-Teachers provide direct-instruction, create student-centered, small learning communities, and one-on-one instruction in order to ensure the academic needs of all students are met.
-IVEA and ICEF Public Schools believe that Academic Excellence is achieved when students are engaged in rigorous and relevant learning experiences that promote discourse, inquiry and the application of critical thinking skills.
+All IVMA students will participate in rigorous, relevant, and coherent standards-based instruction that supports the achievement of the academic standards and the expected school-wide learning results.
+IVMA understands the importance of utilizing research-based instructional practices to promote student achievement.
+Teachers employ whole group instruction, small group instruction, one on one instruction, independent work, and small group collaboration to meet the varying needs of our students.
+ICEF Public Schools and IVMA believe that Academic Excellence is achieved when students are engaged in rigorous and relevant learning experiences that promote discourse, inquiry, and the application of critical thinking skills.

 Every student has a small learning environment that focuses in an enriched, standards-based curriculum.
 We create small communities of learning where stable, close, mutually respectful relationships with adults and peers are considered fundamental for intellectual development and personal growth.
-A combination of small-and large-group instruction will be utilized to deliver the curriculum with one-on-one help, including mentoring assistance for those who are in need of additional support.
-This environment affords educators to provide each student individualized learning experiences that are differentiated to meet individual student needs.
+A combination of small-and large-group instruction will be utilized to deliver the instruction.
+Formal and informal data is collected frequently to guide teachers in creating next steps in whole group, small group, and one-on-one instruction.
+This environment affords educators the ability to provide learning experiences that are differentiated to meet individual student needs.